 Birds of Flight by Baet Yeok Kuan

 What are people using the airports but birds?
 Are they not taking long flights going around the globe riding the giant steel birds?
 Are they not joining the widely dispersed cultures and communities?
-Are travelers not like migratory birds?
-They spend some time here and some time there, they go wherever the environmental conditions are best suited for survival or may be flourishing.
+Can you say Travelers are not like migratory birds?
+They spend some time here and sometimes there, they go wherever the environmental conditions are best suited for survival or may be flourishing.
 The ‘Birds in Flight’ sculpture at Changi Airport is dynamic, it shows the bird and birds in motion – like a microcosm of the world itself.
 We are all moving all the time and with our motion, the whole humanity is moving.
 Hopefully in the same direction and not against each other.
 I think this is the most beautiful aspect of this sculpture – motion, or movement that is so much a part of our very existence.

 Baet Yeok Kuan is a Singapore-based artist who explores various aspects of transformation in nature and human beings.